gui-marra/Credit-Issue---Final-Project-ML2/README.md

 # Credit  Issue---Final-Project-ML2
-This classification study aims to predict the label to tell if a client will have a credit issue.
+Group Project developed with [Guilehrme Marra](https://github.com/gui-marra).
+This classification study targets credit issue prediction on a small dataset.
 This is the project of  MAP569 - Machine Learning II (2019-2020), a course taught at École Polytechnique.